At-Home Dermarolling Is Weird, but It Actually Works

 How to use it

-Step One: Wash your dermaroller with soap and water.
+Step One: Wash your dermaroller with soap and warm water.

 Step Three: Gently roll the dermaroller horizontally, vertically, and diagonally about 10 times over your skin, including your lips but avoiding eyelids or right under your eyes.
 I’d recommend only using it at night.